 - Yogurt smoothie

-- How Much Sugar is in Your Drink? handouts, one per student
+- How Much Added Sugar is in Your Beverage? handouts, one per student

 - Table salt

 - Milligram scale